sis-cmdb/sis-ui/README.md

 The default target produces a UI distribution in the `dist` directory.

-The UI requires SIS-js to build.
+The UI requires sis-client to build.
 This can be specified via the `--sisjspath` option.
 Additionally, SIS API Documentation can be built into the UI by specifying the `--docpath` option.

 A live reload server can be started via the `serve` target.
 For example:

-`grunt serve --sisjspath=../SIS-js/lib/sis-js.js --docpath=../SIS-web/docs`
+`grunt serve --sisjspath=../sis-js/lib/sis-client.js --docpath=../sis-api/docs`

-will start a live reload server on port 9000 that serves up the UI and renders the API documentation found in `../SIS-web/docs`.
+will start a live reload server on port 9000 that serves up the UI and renders the API documentation found in `../sis-api/docs`.

 # Configuration